Naf256/psychology/history of psy-1203/associationism.md

 James Mill (1773-1836) also elaborated on Hume's associationism.
 The elder Mill proposed a mechanistic theory that linked ideas together in "compounds" through the law of contiguity, with the law of frequency.
-His emphasis on the law of frequency as the key to earning makes his approach very similar to the behaviorists in the twentieth century.
+His emphasis on the law of frequency as the key to learning makes his approach very similar to the behaviorists in the twentieth century.
 He decided to use the principles of utilitarianism and associationism to educate his son John Stuart Mill "scientifically."
 The younger Mill, whose defining metaphor for the association of ideas was "mental chemistry." differed from his father in claiming that the mind played an active rather